Kodular/Documentation/docs/components/layout/general/card-view.md

 |:----:|:-------:|
 |number|1|

-A number that encodes how contents of the arrangement are aligned  horizontally.
+_A number that encodes how contents of the arrangement are aligned  horizontally.
 The choices are: 1 = left aligned, 2 = right aligned,  3 = horizontally centered.
-Alignment has no effect if the arrangement's width is automatic.
+Alignment has no effect if the arrangement's width is automatic._

 ### Align Vertical

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Card View', 'Align Vertical')]]